 Make these easy and delicious Apple-Plum Pork Chops with Herbs in under 30 minutes!
 The flavors of the apples, plums and pork chops are greatly enhanced by the sage and thyme combo, and provide an elevated feel to your dinner.
+Everyone will love it.

-Ok friends!
-I have a fun apple recipe coming your way.
+Ok, here is a fun apple recipe coming your way.
 Even though apple season is typically as early as July – through late November.
 Peak season is September and October.
 However, due to a global marketplace there are fresh apples available year round.